maxwell-martin/txst-cis4318-fall2019/README.md

-The projects in this repository were created using IntelliJ and deployed via a localhost Apache Tomcat server.
-Some projects connect to a MySQL database.
+The projects in this repository were created using IntelliJ and deployed via a localhost Apache Tomcat server for testing.
+Tools used: Java, JSP, Servlets, Filters, Listeners, Maven, Property files, Sessions, Cookies, MySQL and Connector J, JSTL, HTML, CSS, etc.